CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Container-Environment.md

 ### View the Impact of Connectivity Loss for a Service

-You can preview the impact on the service availabilty based on the loss of particular node using the `impact` option.
+You can preview the impact on the service availability based on the loss of particular node using the `impact` option.
 The output is color coded (not shown in the example below) so you can clearly see the impact: green shows no impact, yellow shows partial impact, and red shows full impact.

     cumulus@host:~$ netq server11 show impact kubernetes service name calico-etcd calico-etcd -- calico-etcd-pfg9r -- server11:swp1:torbond1 -- swp6:hostbond2:torc-11